udacity/create-your-own-adventure/english/bamboo/bamboo-shoots.md

 How strong is scaffolding made of bamboo you ask?

 Then other pandas speed up and you feel the drum of your heart going faster.

+And I froze.